 The Stochastic Oscillator is an indicator that compares the position of a security's closing price relative to the highest and lowest prices during a specified period, typically 14 days.
 It gives readings that oscillate between zero and 100 to indicate the momentum of a security's price movement.

 George Lane, a financial analyst, developed the stochastic oscillator in the late 1950s for use in the technical analysis of securities.
-He was one of the first researchers to publish research papers on the application of stochastic indicators, especially in comparison to the Elliott Wave Theory and Fibonacci Retracement.
-In addition to gauging the strength of price movement, the oscillator can also be used to predict market reversal turning points.
+He was among the first researchers to publish papers on applying stochastic indicators, especially compared to the Elliott Wave Theory and Fibonacci Retracement.
+In addition to gauging the strength of price movement, the oscillator can predict market reversal turning points.

 Stochastic Indicator Calculations